GetVirtual/ARM-Templates/Demo-AzureMigrate/README.md

 * Download and Import for the nested Azure Migrate Appliance VM
 * Download and Import for a nested test migration VM (MigrationVM)

+The download and import jobs will take some time ...

 ### What do you have to do?
 * Create Azure Migrate Project in Azure (cant be done with ARM right now)
 * Connect to the Azure Migrate Appliance from the Hyper-V Host via RDP or Hyper-V console